varshneydevansh/FilterTube/docs/CHANNEL_BLOCKING_SYSTEM.md

 1. **`channelMap`**: `(handle | customUrl) <-> UC ID`.
    - Critical for converting aliases into stable UC IDs.
 2. **`videoChannelMap`**: `videoId -> UC ID`.
+   - Used for Shorts and watch-page playlist panels (and any surface where DOM metadata is incomplete).
-   - Used for Shorts.
-Since many Shorts cards lack identity, we store the mapping after the first successful resolution so it works offline/instantly on next load.
+   - Since many cards lack identity, we store the mapping after the first successful resolution so it works offline/instantly on next load.

 ### 2.4 Custom URL normalization (`/c/Name`, `/user/Name`)
 - All worlds call into the helpers in `js/shared/identity.js` to normalize canonicalBaseUrl strings into predictable keys (`c/<slug>` or `user/<slug>`, percent-decoding as needed).